diffblue/gitlab/doc/architecture/blueprints/rate_limiting/index.md

 Introducing reasonable application limits is a very important step in any SaaS platform scaling strategy.
-The more users a SaaS platform has, the more important it is to introduce sensible rate limiting and policies enforcement that will help to achieve availability goals, will reduce the problem of noisy neighbours for users and will ensure that they can keep using a platform successfully.
+The more users a SaaS platform has, the more important it is to introduce sensible rate limiting and policies enforcement that will help to achieve availability goals, reduce the problem of noisy neighbours for users and ensure that they can keep using a platform successfully.

-This especially true for GitLab.com.
+This is especially true for GitLab.com.
 Our goal is to have a reasonable and transparent strategy for enforcing application limits, which will become a definition of a responsible usage, to help us with keeping our availability and user satisfaction at a desired level.

 We've been introducing various application limits for many years already, but we've never had a consistent strategy for doing it.
-A consistent framework used by engineers and product managers, across entire application stack, to define, expose and enforce limits and policies, is something we want to build now.
+What we want to build now is a consistent framework used by engineers and product managers, across entire application stack, to define, expose and enforce limits and policies.

 Lack of consistency in defining limits, not being able to expose them to our users, support engineers and satellite services, has negative impact on our